AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/asset-search-api.md

 ### Parameters

 `string tenantId`
-The tenant identifier
+Tenant identifier

 `string namespaceId`
-The namespace identifier
+Namespace identifier

 `string category`
-The name of the asset metadata for which you want to retrieve the facet values.
+Name of the asset metadata for which you want to retrieve the facet values.

 [optional] `int count`
-An optional parameter, between 1 and 1000 (inclusive), representing the maximum number of retrieved assets.
+Optional parameter, between 1 and 1000 (inclusive), representing the maximum number of retrieved assets.
 If not specified, the default is 100.

 ### Response